GDPR: make sure your acquisition target is compliant

 Table of contents

-Understanding the Impact of GDPR in Mergers and Acquisitions
+Understanding the impact of GDPR in Mergers and Acquisitions

 With the intensifying global emphasis on data privacy, data protection now holds a critical position in the sphere of mergers and acquisitions (M&As).
 The General Data Protection Regulation (GDPR) embodies this shift, representing a pivotal regulatory framework in the European Union (EU) that has worldwide implications.